quelgeek/pyngres/README.md

 ### pyngres.asyncio

-The OpenAPI is intrinsically asynchronous.
-The API sends a request to a server and then returns to the caller without waiting for the request to be completed.
-It is up to the programmer to insert calls to IIapiWait() to pass control back to the API so that it can set the gp_completed flag and invoke any callback routine that was requested.
+Actian OpenAPI is intrinsically asynchronous.

-The Python asyncio package provides design patterns and a well-known infrastructure that make asynchronous programming more convenient and support concurrent execution.
-The asyncio package facilitates the development of highly responsive event driven applications, such as GUI applications.
+The standard Python **asyncio** package supports design patterns and a well-known infrastructure that facilitates the development of highly responsive event-driven applications.

-The pyngres.asyncio package can be used in place of the bare-bones pyngres package.
-It supports all the same entry points, but all the asynchronous OpenAPI functions are awaitable.
-They are executed in the asyncio event loop concurrently with any other awaitables.
-(The one exception is the IIapi_await() function which does not exist in pyngres.asyncio; it would serve no purpose.)
+The `pyngres.asyncio` package can be used in place of the bare-bones `pyngres` package.
+It supports all the same entry points, but makes the asynchronous OpenAPI functions awaitable.
+They are executed in the **asyncio** event loop concurrently with any other awaitables.

 ```python
 import pyngres.asyncio as ii